K-G-Witt/TAAPS/README.md

 # TAAPS
-## Transforming Australia's Ability to Prevent Suicide (TAAPS) Project:
+## Transforming Australia's Ability to Prevent Suicide (TAAPS) Project
 The TAAPS Project is a comprehensive, multi-phase research project funded by the Australian National Health and Medical Research Council (NHMRC).
 Using linked administrative health care data from the Australian Institute of Health and Welfare (AIHW) and the Centre for Victorian Data Linkage (CVDL), the TAAPS project aims to answer two key research questions:

 1. What are the patterns of health services use in the year prior to, during, and following an episode of self-harm resulting in presentation to the emergency department?